nategri/chernobyl_dice/README.md

 #### Description

-The Chernobyl Dice is a true random number generator that uses nuclear decays from a weakly radioactive sample as a source of entropy.
+The Chernobyl Dice is a quantum random number generator that uses nuclear decays from a weakly radioactive sample as a source of entropy.
 It consists of four primary components:

 * An Arduino Nano microcontroller